CDSSK/Open_Computer_Vision_Software/img_data/readme.md

-# These image datas are obtained from Kaggle
+# These image data were obtained from Kaggle